rpaladugu1/herokuyesod/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy?template=https://github.com/mietek/herokuyesod/tree/haskell-on-heroku/)

 ### Acknowledgements
-I would like to acknowledge Mietek Bak for his help in deploying this app and others who contributed to this process in various forms.
+I would like to acknowledge Miëtek Bak for his help in deploying this app and others who contributed to this process in various forms.